Columbia University, an Ivy League research institution in New York City, is one of the oldest and most respected universities in the country.

 Cost per Credit Hour

 Cost per credit hours costs are available on the Columbia University website based on the area of study.
-For example, in the education department, the cost per credit hour in 2021-2022 was estimated at $1,839, with a college fee of $488 per term.
-In 2022-2023, the cost is estimated at $1,913 per credit hour, with a $498 college fee per term.
-This is a 4% increase in cost per credit hour and a 2% increase in fees.
+For example, at Teachers College, the cost per credit hour in 2022-23 was estimated at $1,913, with a college fee of $498 per term.

 Campus Housing Expenses

-Off-campus housing in New York City can be pricey, with a 702-square-foot apartment going for an average of $4,265 monthly in mid-2022.
+Off-campus housing in Manhattan can be pricey, with a 703-square-foot apartment going for an average of $4,614 monthly in early 2023.
 Leases are usually year-round rather than just for the academic year.

 Columbia University Acceptance Rate